But what does ‘Fit and Proper’ really mean? What expectations are there when assessing a person’s fitness and propriety to perform their role?

 Effective management of Fit & Proper tests

-Many of you will be using an automated solution to help monitor and record evidence of the fitness and propriety of your Senior Managers and Certified Persons.
+Many firms use an automated solution to help monitor and record evidence of the fitness and propriety of your Senior Managers and Certified Persons.

 As with anything automated, it is important to ensure that you use it wisely and don’t overly rely on it as ‘the solution’ for assessing F&P.